Tips for a Successful Craft Show Season

 5. Evaluate your success- Don’t forget to analyze

 For an extroverted creative such as myself, craft shows are very rewarding and a way to meet my customers and form lasting friendships!
-Having the opportunity to engage with everyone from the show producers to fellow venders to all the customers is exciting and I look forward to each show.
+Having the opportunity to engage with everyone is exciting and I look forward to each show.
 I have shared my top five tips for a successful craft show season.
 Follow these tips to help guide your show adventures and let me know how you do!
 I’d love to hear all about your adventures in the comments or in my social media!

 Shop my wreaths and florals here: CraftyCreationsWS